 What others have said about John

 “John Shore is America’s preeminent non-douchey Christian.
-His blog is a must-read for anyone, Christian or otherwise.” — Dan Savage, internationally syndicated columnist (Savage Love); founder of the It Gets Better project; best-selling author (American Savage); executive producer of The Real O’Neals, the ABC sitcom based on his life which premiered March 2, 2016.
+His blog is a must-read for anyone, Christian or otherwise.” — Dan Savage, internationally syndicated columnist (Savage Love); founder of the It Gets Better project; best-selling author (American Savage); executive producer of The Real O’Neals, the ABC sitcom based on his life.

 “John Shore is awesome, and a brilliant writer.
 The minute I started reading his stuff, I knew he was a brother from another mother.” — Rob Bell, author of New York Times best-seller Love Wins; in 2011 named by Time Magazine as one of the 100 Most Influential People in the World.